-(Test piece dimension = 25 mm × 19 mm × any given length) 🕁 Annex 2-5 Guidance for non-destructive examination of hull and machinery steel forgings
+(Test piece dimension = 25 mm × 19 mm × any given length) \pm

+Annex 2-5 Guidance for non-destructive examination of hull and machinery steel forgings

 - (1) The requirements in this Guidance is intended to give general guidance on the extent, methods and recommended quality levels applicable to the non-destructive examinations (NDE) of steel forgings(hereinafter referred to as "forgings") specified in Ch 1, 601.
-8 and 10 of the Rules. - (2) For steel forgings(e.g. components for couplings, gears, boilers and pressure vessels) other than those specified in this Guidance, the requirements in this Guidance may apply correspondingly considering their materials, kinds, shapes and stress conditions being subjected. - (3) Forgings should be examined in the final delivery condition.
-Where intermediate inspections have been performed the manufacturer shall furnish a documentation of the results upon the request of the Surveyor. - (4) Where a forging is supplied in semi finished condition, the manufacturer shall take into consideration the quality level of final finished machined components. - (5) NDE personnel requirements and inspection plans are to comply with the requirements specified in Annex 2-2, 2 and 4 (2), (a) of this Guidance.
+8 and 10 of the Rules. - (2) For steel forgings(e.g. components for couplings, gears, boilers and pressure vessels) other than those specified in this Guidance, the requirements in this Guidance may apply correspondingly considering their materials, kinds, shapes and stress conditions being subjected. - (3) The requirements in this Guidance may be also applied to the testing of austenitic stainless steel and ferritic-austenitic (duplex) stainless steel forgings.
+(2022) - (4) Forgings should be examined in the final delivery condition.
+Where intermediate inspections have been performed the manufacturer should provide reports of the results upon the request of the Surveyor.
+(2022) - (5) Where a forging is supplied in semi finished condition, the manufacturer shall take into consideration the quality level of final finished machined components. - (6) NDE personnel requirements and inspection plans are to comply with the requirements specified in Annex 2-2, 2 and 4 (2), (a) of this Guidance. - (7) Where advanced ultrasonic testing methods are applied, e.g. PAUT or TOFD, reference is made to Annex 2-12 for general approach in adopting and application of these advanced methods.
+Acceptance levels regarding accept/reject criteria should be as per the applicable requirements in this Guidance.
+(2022)